jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 5. If everything went correctly, you should have a PDF containing the exported page(s)

+# Syntax of the latexport plugin

+## Including a page into another

+## Cross-reference / linking two pages

+## Friendly plugins - mathjax

+## Friendly plugins - anchor

 ## Friendly plugins:
 If you wish, install the following plugins:
 - mathjax: This supports displaying latex-like formulae online.
 It is